VictoriaX002/Nature-of-Enterprise-CA3/nextjs-dashboard/README.md

 - Implementing a status system (Open/Resolved toggle)
 - Styling the UI with Tailwind CSS
 - Updating md

+## My Contribution (Yageen)
+I was responsible for developing the Society Events feature.
+This includes:
+- Creating the events page with a grid layout showing all campuses society events
+- Adding fictional seed data with 8 events across 7 categories
+- Building filters to sort events by status (Upcoming/Done) and category
+- Adding the ability to create, delete, and toggle event status
+- Implementing a ML-based Similar Events recommender using content-based filtering
+- Ensuring accessibility with proper labels, aria attributes, and keyboard navigation

 ## Technologies Used
 - Next.js (React)